philanc/slua/doc/lz.md

 Legacy cryptographic functions include **md5**,  and **rc4** (a config option allows to build slua without the legacy functions)

+Lz borrows heavily to the following projects:
+- Monocypher by Loup Vaillant for the blake2b, argon2i, curve25519 and ed25519 functions,
+- Norx by Jean-Philippe Aumasson et al, for the high performance authenticated encryption functions.

 ### API
 ```
 --- Compression functions